how to evict a tenant for rent arrears

 • 3 months’ rent in arrears for quarterly/yearly tenancies

-The tenant needs to be in arrears on the date the notice is served and the day that the case is heard.
+The tenant must be in arrears both when the Section 8 notice is served and when the case is heard in court.

-Ground 8 is a mandatory ground.
-This means that if the conditions are met, then the court giving the hearing must give possession of the property to the landlord.
+Ground 8 is a mandatory ground for eviction.
+This means that if the conditions are met, the court is required to grant possession of the property to the landlord.

 Ground 10

-This ground can be used when any amount of rent is due.
-Like ground 8, the arrears must stand on the date of service and on the day of the hearing.
+This ground can be used when any amount of rent is overdue.
+Like Ground 8, the arrears must still be outstanding both when you serve the notice and when the case is heard in court.

 Ground 11

-This one is slightly different.
-It can be used when a tenant is regularly failing to pay the rent.
-Unlike grounds 8 and 10, tenants do not have to be in arrears on the date of service or the date of hearing (although, of course, they may well be).
+This ground is a bit different.
+It can be used when a tenant consistently fails to pay their rent on time.
+Unlike Grounds 8 and 10, the tenant doesn’t have to be in arrears on the date the notice is served or on the day of the hearing – although they often will be.

-This makes it a useful tool for landlords, as it prevents tenants from paying off some of their rent arrears a few days before the hearing just to avoid the eviction process progressing.
+This makes Ground 11 a useful option for landlords, as it prevents tenants from avoiding the eviction process by paying off some arrears just before the hearing in an attempt to delay the proceedings.

 Should I use Section 21 or Section 8 for rent arrears?
 Can I serve both at the same time?

-This is often a good idea because, as we’ve mentioned, Section 21 notices are easier to proceed with while these Section 8 notices have a shorter notice period.
+This approach can be beneficial because Section 21 notices are generally easier to move forward with, while Section 8 notices have a shorter notice period.

 What happens when the eviction notice period elapses?

-Ideally, upon receiving the notice, you and your tenants will have agreed on an acceptable date within the notice period for them to vacate the property and pay the rent arrears.
-By the time the notice period elapses, they will have moved out and paid up.
+Ideally, when your tenant receives the notice, you will have agreed on a suitable date within the notice period for them to leave the property and pay the rent arrears.
+By the end of the notice period, they should have moved out and settled their debt.

-If this hasn’t been possible, then the day after the notice period expires, you will need to take action.
-The course of action depends on:
+If this doesn’t happen, then once the notice period has passed, you’ll need to take further action.
+The next steps depend on:

-• whether you are using a Section 8 or Section 21 eviction notice
+• whether you’re using a Section 8 or Section 21 eviction notice

-If your tenant hasn’t vacated the property, the next step is seeking to gain a possession order from the courts.
+If your tenant hasn’t vacated the property by the end of the notice period, your next move will be to apply for a possession order through the courts.

 This article is not intended to form legal or investment advice.
 Investments in property are not guaranteed and can decrease in value as well as increase.